godotengine/godot-demo-projects/3d/labels_and_texts/README.md

 won't see TextMesh in the Create New Node dialog.

-Icons can also be displayed in Label3D and TextMesh using icon fonts, which can be generated from SVG files using serivces like [Fontello](https://fontello.com/).
+Icons can also be displayed in Label3D and TextMesh using icon fonts, which can be generated from SVG files using services like [Fontello](https://fontello.com/).
 Note that while Label3D supports colored rasterized fonts (such as emoji), only monochrome fonts can be generated from Fontello.
 TextMesh and Label3D with MSDF fonts are limited to monochrome fonts